DoctorWkt/acwj/22_Design_Locals/Readme.md

 each function.

 So, my idea is this.
 We already have S_FUNCTION as the type for our existing symbol table elements.
-We can use the `size` field for an S_FUNCTION symbol to store the number of parameters that the function has.
+We can have a "number of parameters" field in each symbol table entry to store the number of parameters that the function has.
 We can then immediately follow this symbol with the symbol table entries for each function parameter.

-When we get to parsing the body of the function, we can `memcpy()` the symbol table entries for the parameters up into the local end of the symbol table.
+When we are parsing the function's parameter list, we can add the parameters in the global symbol section to record the function's prototype.
+At the same time, we can also add the parameters as entries in the local symbol section, as they will be used as local variables by the function itself.

 When we need to determine if the list of arguments to a function call matches the function's prototype, we can find the function's global